Finding a Top Financial Advisor Firm in Walnut Creek, California

 Boltwood Capital Management

 The firm offers financial planning services, along with portfolio management and individual investment advice.
 Boltwood is a fee-only firm, meaning it only earns compensation from the advisory fees it charges.

 Boltwood Capital Management Background

-Boltwood Capital Management was established in 1986 under the name Sommer & Boltwood Investment Management, Inc. The firm has been operating under its current name since 2009, and its current owners are senior portfolio managers Thomas L. Abbott and Michael J. Stock.
-Of the firm’s advisors, one is a certified financial planner (CFP) and two are chartered financial analysts (CFAs).
+Boltwood Capital Management was established in 1986 under the name Sommer & Boltwood Investment Management, Inc. The firm has been operating under its current name since 2009, and its current owners are Zachary R. Wolf and Michael J. Stock.
+Of the firm’s advisors, there are advisory certifications such as certified financial planner (CFP) and chartered financial analyst (CFA).

 Boltwood Capital Management Investment Philosophy